-Mobile viewports help you preview how your Target activities appear on screens of various sizes.
+Mobile viewports help you preview how your Adobe Target activities appear on screens of various sizes.

 The mobile viewport preview feature is designed for responsive sites that render well on various devices, windows, or screen sizes.
 Responsive sites automatically adjust and adapt to any screen size, including desktops, laptops, tablets, or mobile phones.

 Use mobile viewports if your site is responsive and the same elements in your desktop page are used on your mobile page in a different configuration.
 If you have a separate mobile site with a separate structure, such as

 m.mysite.com, use a multipage activity instead.

 Mobile viewports are not available if overlapped by a redirect offer overlay.

 A viewport is defined by the size of the rectangle filled by a web page on your screen.
 The viewport is the size of the browser window, minus the scroll bars and toolbars.
 Browsers use “CSS pixels.”
 For many devices, such as those with retina screens, the viewport is smaller than the advertised device resolution.

 Below are the viewports and resolutions for popular devices.
 Remember to use the viewport size in Target.

 Various websites list viewport sizes for popular devices.
 For example, see https://viewportsizer.com/devices/.
 Consult the device maker’s website for the most accurate, up-to-date information.